Medicare Advantage Patients: New Plan, New Rules for 2026

 Our office:

-• Does not verify whether your plan requires a referral
+• Does not verify whether your plan requires a referral and/or prior authorization

-• Does not verify referral accuracy
+• Does not verify referral and/or prior authorization accuracy

 • Does not override insurance referral rules